equalitie/ouinet/README.md

               ouinet:latest ./ouinet-docker.sh client
 ```

+The rest of instructions for the injector (see above) also hold for the client
+(just replace `injector` with `client` where appropriate).

+Unless you transferred an existing client configuration, when you start the
+client container it will probably error out complaining about some missing
-Before starting the container, you must fix some options in the client's
+parameters.
+In this case you must fix some options in the client's
-configuration file:
+configuration file at `/var/opt/ouinet/client/ouinet-client.conf`:

   - Make the client's proxy listen on port 8080 of all interfaces (so that
     port redirection works) by setting `listen-on-tcp = 0.0.0.0:8080`.
   - Set the value of `injector-ep` (injector endpoint).
   - Set the value of `injector-ipns` (cache IPNS).

-The rest of instructions for the injector (see above) also hold for the client
-(just replace `injector` with `client` where appropriate).